Hacker0x01/docs.hackerone.com/docs/changelog/2018/september.md

 ![credential management](./images/credential-management-2.png)

 ### Bug Fixes
 * Your active HackerOne sessions will no longer end prematurely.
+Sorry for that annoyance!
 * We've also fixed the "Remember me" bug.
 Your login credentials will actually be remembered for 2 week periods so that you don't have to repeatedly log in in order to access your account.